martindevans/SupersonicSound/README.md

 ## Licensing

-Obviously I do no control licensing of the any FMOD technologies.
-You should [go here](http://www.fmod.org/sales/) to the FMOD sales page and check what the licensing conditions are before proceeding any further!
+**I do not control licensing of any FMOD technologies!** You should [go here](http://www.fmod.org/sales/) to the FMOD sales page and check what the licensing conditions are before proceeding any further!
 As of January 1st 2015 the licensing conditions are very friendly to indies, non-commercial and educational uses.

 This library itself is MIT licensed, see the LICENSE.md file for more details.